bevyengine/bevy/release-content/migration-guides/composable_specialization.md

 ---

-The existing pipeline specialization APIs (`SpecializedRenderPipeline` etc.) have been replaced with a single `Specializer` trait and `SpecializedCache` collection:
+The existing pipeline specialization APIs (`SpecializedRenderPipeline` etc.) have been replaced with a single `Specializer` trait and `Variants` collection:

 ```rust
 pub trait Specializer<T: Specializable>: Send + Sync + 'static {